php-fig/fig-standards/proposed/http-message.md

     public function getHeaderLine($name);

     /**
-     * Retrieves all message headers as an array of header names and string
-     * values.
-     *
-     * The keys represent the header name as it will be sent over the wire, and
-     * each value is a string of the header values concatenated together using
-     * a comma.
-     *
-     * While header names are not case-sensitive, getHeaderLines() will preserve
-     * the exact case in which headers were originally specified.
-     *
-     * @return array Returns an associative array of the message's headers.
-Each
-     *     key MUST be a header name, and each value MUST be a string.
-     */
-    public function getHeaderLines();

-    /**
      * Return an instance with the provided header, replacing any existing
      * values of any headers with the same case-insensitive name.
      *